viviensiu/llm-zoomcamp/README.md

 ## Step by step:
 - Complete the 2 pre-course workshops as stated in course repo under <b>Syllabus</b>.
-- Complete the 6 modules
+- Complete the 6 modules.
 - Complete the project for certification.
 - Optional: Participate in the Kaggle competition